Smile-94/django-template/POERUNCMD.md

     poetry run poe migrate
 ```

-Description: Runs python manage.py migrate, applying all pending migrations to the database.
+Runs python manage.py migrate, applying all pending migrations to the database.

 ## 4. Create a New Django Application